Mitochondrial DNA: Male inheritance

 Male mitochondrial DNA inheritance has been discovered in Plymouth Rock chickens.
 Evidence supports rare instances of male mitochondrial inheritance in some mammals as well.
 Specifically, documented occurrences exist for mice, where the male-inherited mitochondria were subsequently rejected.
 It has also been found in sheep, and in cloned cattle.
 Rare cases of male mitochondrial inheritance have been documented in humans.
 Although many of these cases involve cloned embryos or subsequent rejection of the paternal mitochondria, others document in vivo inheritance and persistence under lab conditions.

 Doubly uniparental inheritance of mtDNA is observed in bivalve mollusks.
-In those species, females have only one type of mtDNA (F), whereas males have F type mtDNA in their somatic cells, but M type of mtDNA (which can be as much as 30% divergent) in germline cells.
+In those species, females have only one type of mtDNA (F), whereas males have F-type mtDNA in their somatic cells, but M-type mtDNA (which can be as much as 30% divergent) in germline cells.
 Paternally inherited mitochondria have additionally been reported in some insects such as fruit flies, honeybees, and periodical cicadas.

 Mitochondrial donation

 An IVF technique known as mitochondrial donation or mitochondrial replacement therapy (MRT) results in offspring containing mtDNA from a donor female, and nuclear DNA from the mother and father.
-In the spindle transfer procedure, the nucleus of an egg is inserted into the cytoplasm of an egg from a donor female which has had its nucleus removed, but still contains the donor female's mtDNA.
+In the spindle transfer procedure, the nucleus of an egg is inserted into the cytoplasm of an egg from a donor female which has had its nucleus removed but still contains the donor female's mtDNA.
 The composite egg is then fertilized with the male's sperm.
 The procedure is used when a woman with genetically defective mitochondria wishes to procreate and produce offspring with healthy mitochondria.
 The first known child to be born as a result of mitochondrial donation was a boy born to a Jordanian couple in Mexico on 6 April 2016.